CLLR. F.N. NGONYOLO

 The role of the chief whip within local government in South Africa has been redefined, given that municipalities perform a dual role, encompassing both the executive and legislative domains.
 Moreover, the fact Umzimvubu Municipality specifically has 64 councillors, reinforces the need for a full-time Council Chief Whip.
 The Council Chief Whip’s role spans both the political and administrative domains of the Council, with the emphasis on the political aspect.

-OTHER FUNCTIONS OF THE CHIEF WHIP
+FUNCTIONS OF THE CHIEF WHIP

 DELEGATED POWERS TO THE CHIEF WHIP